 If you come before a judge for one of these violations, he may be tempted to laugh you out of court.
 How do these crazy laws come on the books?

 We live in a world of laws.
-Speed limits and traffic laws regulate the manner in which we drive.
+Speed limits and traffic laws regulate how we drive.
 Criminal prohibitions on everything from fraud and embezzlement to assault and battery provide order and control to everyday life in a free society.
-Personal injury laws may seem like they are intended to pad the pockets of doctors, lawyers and insurance companies but most were intended to protect people in the event of an accident.
+Personal injury laws may seem like they are intended to pad doctors, lawyers, and insurance companies’ pockets.
+Still, most were intended to protect people in the event of an accident.

-But some laws just make you scratch your head.
+But some laws make you scratch your head.
 “Any fool can make a rule, and any fool will mind it,” Henry David Thoreau once said.
-A strident abolitionist and sworn enemy of the tax man, he was probably referring to slavery and excise laws.
-Restrictions on things like arcade games, fake wrestling matches and card dealing may have been less offensive to the “Civil Disobedience” author, but that doesn’t make them any less arcane and, in some cases, ridiculous.
+A strident abolitionist and sworn enemy of the taxman, he was probably referring to slavery and excise laws.
+Restrictions on things like arcade games, fake wrestling matches, and card dealing may have been less offensive to the “Civil Disobedience” author, but that doesn’t make them any less arcane and, in some cases, ridiculous.

 When in Gainesville, Ga., keep fried chicken away from this implement of doom.

 Popeye’s chicken and biscuits were born and bred in New Orleans.
 The colonel fried his birds in Kentucky.
 But Georgians take this battered delicacy perhaps the most seriously of all Southern states.

 A hot, crispy drumstick practically begs to be scooped up and devoured with your own two mitts.
 In the Peach State, it’s the law.
 Technically.